-Security information and event management (SIEM) software, including Splunk, QRadar and those from other SIEM vendors, can be an extremely valuable tool in company’s overall threat detection and prevention stack.
+Security information and event management (SIEM) software, including Splunk, QRadar and those from other SIEM vendors, can be an extremely valuable tool in a company’s overall threat detection and prevention stack.
 For many companies, SIEM security solutions can also be an important tool for application management, security, and industry compliance, and even offer additional components such as business and web analytics.

 However, SIEMs still have some areas where performance and value could be improved.

 For example, remember that any security tool that depends on the data it ingests is only as good as the information it is provided with.
 This can lead to two less-than-ideal scenarios: